Direct and Converse Theorems in Estimating Signals with Sublinear Sparsity: Introduction

-Theorem~\ref{theorem_Gallager} implies that the ML estimator is comparable to the separable Bayesian estimator~\cite{Takeuchi251} in the low noise regime $\sigma^{2}<u_{\mathrm{min}}^{2}/2$.
+Theorem~\ref{theorem_Gallager} implies that the ML estimator satisfies the same achievability as the separable Bayesian estimator~\cite{Takeuchi251} in the low noise regime $\sigma^{2}<u_{\mathrm{min}}^{2}/2$.
+See Appendix~\ref{appen_separable_Bayesian_estimator} for a review of the separable Bayesian estimator.
 Since the ML estimator can be suboptimal in terms of the square error, Theorem~\ref{theorem_Gallager} makes no claims for high noise regime.
 This paper presents the following converse result for high noise regime:

 \begin{theorem}[Converse] Let $\hat{\boldsymbol{x}}(\boldsymbol{y})\in\mathbb{R}^{N}$ denote any estimator of $\boldsymbol{x}$ given $\boldsymbol{y}$ in (\ref{AWGN}).
 If $\sigma^{2}>u_{\mathrm{max}}^{2}/2$ is satisfied, then